How To Cope With Google Smart Shopping Campaign And Take It To Stable Results

 It works just like a regular Shopping campaign – it shows products from the feed that you upload to the Merchant Center.
 What makes the campaign Smart is Google machine learning.
 Bids and ad placements are automatically selected to attract the most valuable conversions within a provided budget.

 Smart Shopping ads appear on Search, Display Network, YouTube, and Gmail.
-So it covers more placements comparing to a regular shopping campaigns.
+So it covers more placements compared to regular Shopping campaigns.

-And this is one of the options for displaying the ads on YouTube
+And here’s one of the options for displaying the ads on YouTube:

-Machine learning in a campaign causes limitations on the management possibilities.
+Machine learning in a campaign limits its management options.

-Here’s a list of what you can not do in a Smart Shopping Campaign:
+Here’s a list of what you can’t do in a Smart Shopping Campaign:

-- Work with search queries – exclude negative keywords;
+- Work with search queries and exclude negative keywords;

-- Exclude locations from the campaign.
-Though the location targeting can be set in the Smart Shopping campaign settings.
-Let’s say you have a feed in the United States, and you want to appear in all states except California.
-In this case, you can specify all states manually in the campaign settings, except for California.
-It turns out that you cannot actually exclude California, but you set all the states except this one;
+- Exclude locations, alhough the location targeting can be set in the settings.
+Let’s say you have a feed in the United States, and you want to show ads in all states except California.
+In this case, you can specify all states manually in the campaign settings, excluding California.
+So basically you cannot actively exclude California, but you set all the states except this one;

 - Adjust bids or exclude ad delivery on certain devices;